steem/qwp/README.md

 ```

 ## Form validation
+User data validation is an duplicate work for browser side and php side.
+So, qwp provides an uniform code to work on this.
 qwp use f[xxx] for form data submitted to server.
 And every form validation rule will be written in a file named validator_xxx.php,
 just looks like below:
 ``` php